 Her album Shadowland won the Album of the Year award, and her collaborations with Jennifer Warnes, Bonnie Raitt, and Owen Bradley continued to win her praise and accolades.

-Tamia knew she wanted to perform from a young age, partaking in several singing and dancing competitions.
+Tamia Marilyn Washington Hill, simply known as Tamia, knew she wanted to perform from a young age, partaking in several singing and dancing competitions.

 At age 19, she collaborated with Quincy Jones, and she got a Grammy nomination for the songs “You Put a Move on My Heart” and “Slow Jams.”

-She eventually signed on with Elektra Records to produce several successful pop and R&B albums, with singles like “Imagination,” “Into You,” and “Spend My Life With You” that became hit singles.
+She eventually signed on with Elektra Records to produce several successful pop and R&B albums, with singles like “Imagination,” “Into You,” and “Spend My Life With You” becoming hit singles.

 Tamia has since departed from Elektra to produce music through her own label and has received six Grammy nominations, among other accolades.

-Alessia Caracciolo (known professionally as Alessia Cara) started by uploading her own covers of songs online before she signed with a commercial label and released her debut single “Here” in 2014.
-“Here” came out at number 19 on the Canadian Hot 100 chart.
+Alessia Caracciolo (known professionally as Alessia Cara) started by uploading her own covers of songs online before she signed with a commercial label and released her debut single, “Here,” in 2014.
+“Here” came out at #19 on the Canadian Hot 100 chart.

 She released her debut studio album, Know-It-All, in 2015, which included the hit single “Scars to Your Beautiful.”
-The song eventually reached number 8 on the Billboard 200 in 2016.
+The song eventually reached #8 on the Billboard 200 in 2016.

 Cara won the Best New Artist award in 2018, and her second studio album, The Pains of Growing, won the Juno Award for Album of the Year and Pop Album of the Year.